 Previous GeneCards Identifiers for INHBA Gene

 This gene encodes a member of the TGF-beta (transforming growth factor-beta) superfamily of proteins.
 The encoded preproprotein is proteolytically processed to generate a subunit of the dimeric activin and inhibin protein complexes.
 These complexes activate and inhibit, respectively, follicle stimulating hormone secretion from the pituitary gland.
 The encoded protein also plays a role in eye, tooth and testis development.
 Elevated expression of this gene may be associated with cancer cachexia in human patients. [provided by RefSeq, Aug 2016]

 GeneCards Summary for INHBA Gene

-INHBA (Inhibin, Beta A) is a Protein Coding gene.
-Diseases associated with INHBA include ovary adenocarcinoma and preterm premature rupture of the membranes.
-Among its related pathways are Signaling by GPCR and Cardiac Progenitor Differentiation.
-GO annotations related to this gene include identical protein binding and cytokine activity.
+INHBA (Inhibin Subunit Beta A) is a Protein Coding gene.
+Diseases associated with INHBA include Ovary Adenocarcinoma and Sex Cord-Gonadal Stromal Tumor.
+Among its related pathways are Signaling by NODAL and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and signaling receptor binding.
 An important paralog of this gene is INHBB.